 •Wounded, Ill or Injured Mobilized Reservists and National Guardsmen

 •Must be assigned to a Warrior Transition Unit(WTU) in order to participate

 •Must be eligible to obtain a security clearance

-ICWWP provides a formal avenue for building upon warriors unique skill sets, as well as the opportunity to learn new skills and gain experience.
+The ICWWP provides a formal avenue for building upon Warriors’ unique skill sets, as well as offer the opportunity to learn new skills and gain experience.
 ICWWP identifies and places wounded warriors in a variety of types of internships across the Intelligence Community.

 If you would like to attend please RSVP to your Warrior Transition Unit Transition Coordinator or Occupational Therapist.